Super Bowl LVII flyover show set to make history with first all-woman flight crew

 Their time on target is to be over the stadium on the last notes of the national anthem.

 “If we’re going a little slower, it’s going to be a little louder, as those jet engines stay over, parked over the stadium a little bit longer.
-If we’re going a little bit faster, they’ll get a bit, uh, of a quicker show,” said Martinez.
+If we’re going a little bit faster, they’ll get a bit of a quicker show,” said Martinez.

 “We’ll have a crew on the ground, both here at Luke Air Force Base and at the stadium itself, on the radios, giving real-time feedback to the pilots,” said Drew.